 - Short- and Long-term Cost Reductions

 - Operational Support for Key Business Drivers & Improved Value for Customer

-It is the CEOs goal to find new ways to produce value for stakeholders, optimize costs for the business and remediate risk wherever possible.
+It is the CEO’s goal to find new ways to produce value for stakeholders, optimize costs for the business, and remediate risk wherever possible.
 As will be explained, Cloud IaaS offers a streamlined path to meeting these objectives.
 Most importantly, this is done without significant business disruption.
-At a time when the business is trying to optimize with limited impact on operations, this offers great strategic benefit to stakeholders and is a added reason why Cloud IaaS is a popular solution among other pillars of the cloud.
+At a time when the business is trying to optimize with limited impact on operations, this offers great strategic benefit to stakeholders and is an added reason why Cloud IaaS is a popular solution among other pillars of the cloud.